 Who are Phil Cooke and Jonathan Bock?
 Phil Cooke is a filmmaker, writer, and media consultant.
-The co-founder and CEO of Cooke Pictures, Phil and his wife Kathleen have produced media in over 60 countries around the globe.
+The co-founder and CEO of Cooke Media Group, Phil and his wife Kathleen have produced media in over 60 countries around the globe.
 Phil understands something about our culture and the way that Christians fit into it, and is helping churches, companies, and Hollywood do the same.
 Jonathan Bock is the founder and president of Grace Hill Media.
 He has marketed over 500 major motion pictures and T.V. projects to audiences, including titles like The Blind Side, The Lord of the Rings, The Chronicles of Narnia, Ladybird, and more.
 According to TIME Magazine, he is the “man who helps Hollywood get religion.”

 Together, Phil and Jonathan have written a new book: The Way Back: How Christians Blew Our Credibility and How We Win it Back.
 The book strives to course correct Christianity in today’s modern world, hoping to encourage believers to return to simple obedience in order to lift the reputation of Christianity as a whole.
 Their stats on the state of American Christianity will punch you in the gut, and their directions for turning things around will give you hope

 “Which of the fruits of the spirit would the non-Christian community use to describe the Christian community?
 Not a one.” — Jonathan

 “Anger strategies don’t work.
 Maybe it’s time to try something else.” — Phil